dbhive/My-DB-Blogs/_posts/articles/2015-05-30-File Formats in Hadoop.md

 #### How to choose a file format?
-There are three types of performance to consider: ├è├è
+There are three types of performance to consider:
 * Write performance -- how fast can the data be written.
 * Partial read performance -- how fast can you read individual columns within a file.
 * Full read performance -- how fast can you read every data element in a file.